maps-as-data/mapreader-examples/README.md

 docker build -t mapreader-examples .
 ```

-Note: This will take a while to complete as maps will be downloaded from the
+Note: This will take a while to complete as the following activities complete:

-NLS.
-In our current tests, it takes ~30-35 minutes to complete.
+- Python setup ~22s
+- pip install ~7min
+- Downloading maps from NLS ~22-28min
+- **Total: ~30-35min**

 ## Running the Docker container